-It is very important to understand that male pattern baldness is a progressive condition, and hence patients need a combination of drugs in addition to Hair Transplantation.
+It is very important to understand that male pattern baldness is a progressive condition, and hence patients need a medical treatment of hairloss including a combination of drugs with hair transplantation.
 Otherwise, fresh areas will become bald in future.
-Presently, there are different options like
+Presently, there are different options.

 Approved drugs for this purpose:

-b) Finasteride 1mg tablets(Propecia) – one tablet daily for 3-4 years; this is more effective over the vertex.
+- Finasteride 1 mg tablets(Propecia) – one tablet daily for 3-4 years; this is more effective over the vertex.

-c) Combination of minoxidil with other drugs such as retinoic acid, azelaic Acid
+- Combination of minoxidil with other drugs such as retinoic acid, azelaic acid.

 These drugs are of great value in preventing future baldness and therefore, in all young people with early hair loss, they are needed to be taken.
 Most young patients with early and moderate baldness need drugs, even after they do transplantation.
 Otherwise, they will lose their existing hairs and need further sessions of transplantation.

 There is no fixed period and course, as there is no curative effect of these drugs.
 The drugs need to be taken as long as one wants to maintain hair.
 For most people, this usually means till they marry, establish their careers, and settle down.

 This is the most frequently asked question; there is a lot of misinformation and exaggeration about the side effects.
 The patients need to understand that: